What you'll find on this page

-After the incision heals and swelling disappears, a slightly raised bump may remain where surgeons have placed the implant.
-Don't worry; this area is typically covered by hair.
+When the bandage is removed, there may be some swelling around the incision.
+Once it heals and the swelling disappears, you may have a slightly raised bump where surgeons have placed the implant.
+Don't worry, this area is typically covered by hair.

 Recovery requires patience, but it's important your child has time to heal, so they're ready to go when it's time to switch on their device.